WHO CAN SUBMIT

 - Access to our database of actors, technicians, etc.

 - A panel discussion with top industry professionals

 - A limited monetary endowment for approved production expenses

 - One day of auditions for all shows, as needed.

 IMPORTANT: Although TRU will promote the reading series to our membership, the participating producers and writers must be actively involved in promoting this event and are responsible for audience attendance at their reading.

-You may also submit for the new Musical Writers Workshop.
+You may also submit to the new How to Write a Musical That Works feedback workshop.
 Click here for details.

 Submission fee may be mailed to: